rwaldron/johnny-five/docs/servo-array.md

 <!--remove-start-->

-# Servo - Array of servos
+# Servos - An array of servos

 <!--remove-end-->